mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 After KOBIL issues the CA certificate based on the request (ssms-ca.p10), you then receive the required CA- and x509 certificates from KOBIL.
 You must then integrate both certificates into the database, by uploading the ZIP file that contains them.

-:warning: **As a general rule, it is the responsibility of each administrator to ensure of certificate- and license validity**.
+:warning: **As a general rule, it is the responsibility of each administrator to ensure of certificate- and license validity**

 ##  Integrate CA Certificates / License upload